cosmicjs/cosmicjs-node/README.md

 ## Usage
 ### Authentication
-Use your Cosmic JS account email and password to create an authentication token.  **At this time, authentication is only necessary for adding Buckets**.
+Use your Cosmic JS account email and password to create an authentication token.  **At this time, authentication is only required for adding and deleting Buckets**.
 ```javascript
 const Cosmic = require('cosmicjs')() // empty init
 Cosmic.authenticate({